Skip to main content

 Auto-Start Behavior

-As of v4.0.0, the worker service auto-starts when the SessionStart hook fires.
+The worker service auto-starts when the SessionStart hook fires.
 Manual start is optional.

 Claude Agent SDK Integration